Hawaii High: Mystery of the Tiki: Development

-Critical reception
+Reception

+The game was not a commercial success and did not change the industry's view of gaming targeting girls at the time.
+While Justine Cassell believed the failure was due to the game's low budget, she noted some features of the game were introduced by other games targeting girls, such as character-based plots, issues of friendship and social relationships, and graphics.

 Ayelet Sela, director of the documentary Video and Computer Games; Ice Age or New Age For Women, praised the company for releasing a title targeted at the young female demographic in a male-centric industry.
-The Los Angeles Times felt that despite its good intentions, the game was "dreadful".
+The Los Angeles Times felt that, despite its good intentions, the game was "dreadful".
 Wired praised the game for teaching players Hawaiian culture and language.
 Authors of Feminist Cyberscapes: Mapping Gendered Academic Spaces felt the mystery-laden title offered a less stereotypical gaming experience targeted at girls.

+Some press criticized the game's dress-up game and a character's pink attire, calling it sexist.
+Robbins called the criticism "throwing the baby out with the bath water", responding that Girls do wear pink and like dress-up games.